sogaiu/janet-pegdoc/README.md

 `pdoc` available (see `-R` and/or `JANET_PROFILE` info in the janet(1) manual page for hints).

+Like the `doc` macro, `pdoc` can also be invoked with a string (or no argument) to produce a set of search results.
+The results are grouped according to whether they are primitive, combining, or capture patterns.

 ## CLI Invocation Examples

 Show doc and usages for a peg special.